Templates & Instructions

 - Which lecturer inspired you during your studies?

-- Were there any housework you would like to connect to?
+- Did you write any papers that you would like to develop further?

-In addition, the GRIN shop gives you an insight into the topics and questions of other students from your field.
+In addition, the GRIN shop gives you an insight into the topics and questions from other students from your field.

 Literature research

-At the beginning of a seminar, you will often receive a literature list that complements compulsory reading and provides a good starting point for your literature research.
-Before you start researching, you should at least have a conversation with your instructor.
-Such a conversation can also be used to ask your lecturer for literature tips – especially if there is no literature list for the seminar.
+At the beginning of a seminar, you will often receive a bibliography which includes compulsory reading and provides a good starting point for your literature research.
+Before you start researching, you should at least have one meeting with your instructor.
+Such a meeting can also be used to ask your lecturer for literature tips – especially if there is no bibliography given to the seminar.

-Tip: As a rule, it is not necessary to read the entire work or the entire text.
+Tip: Usually it is not necessary to read the entire work or the entire text.
 For an initial orientation, a glance at the table of contents is often enough to find the relevant chapters.

 In the subsequent literature research, you have several options: